While writing this GUIDE on “How to choose best barbell for home gym”, I dove too deep into finding out the best barbell in India.🧐

 However, they’re not just meant for only women, shorter men can also have much benefit from using them than taller women.
 There is no downside in using a women’s barbell as such.

-🛍️Before buying a barbell, we all must understand equipments doesn’t make us better athletes, but if we know how to leverage them by selecting the best of what an athlete needs, then surely it helps us to find an edge in our training.
+🛍️Before buying a barbell, we all must understand that gym equipment doesn’t make us better athletes, but if we know how to leverage them by selecting the best of what an athlete needs, then surely it helps us to find an edge in our training.

-I hope that this Barbell Guide: How to pick the Best barbell for home gym in India provides you all the necessary information to decide your ideal barbell to buy.
+I hope that this Barbell Guide: How to pick the Best barbell for home gym in India provides you with all the necessary information to decide on your ideal best barbell to buy.

-My question for you is, Which barbell type, and brand you love the most and plan to buy a unit?
-(For me, it’s The Toros training bar 1.0) Comment below yours.
+My question for you is, Which barbell type and brand do you love the most and plan to buy a unit?
+(For me, its Bullrock Silver Tiger Bar – Haunter Edition) Comment below yours.

 Thanks for reading!